How far can you spread Omicron? - ExBulletin

 As variants of the Omicron coronavirus continue to prevail, some experts say it’s a thing of the past to revisit face mask options.
 Especially if you are still wearing a cloth mask.

-Dr. Linawen, CNN Medical Analyst, an emergency physician at the George Washington University Milken Institute School of School and a visiting professor of health policy and management, said: public health.
+“Cloth masks are just facial decorations.
+There is no place for them in the light of Omicron,” said CNN Medical, an emergency doctor at the George Washington University Milken Institute School of Public Health and a visiting professor of health policy and management.
+Analyst Dr. Linawen said.

 Ideally, in crowded areas, “you should wear a KN95 or N95 mask,” Wen added.